 Telephones are for official use only.
 Students are only permitted to make phone calls with permission from their teacher.
-Cell phones are not to be used during the school day.
+Cell phones are not to be used during the school day without permission from the teacher.

 E. Textbooks and Supplies

 All basic textbooks are loaned to students for their use during the school year.
 Students should write their names in the books as directed by the teacher.
 All books are to be kept clean and handled carefully.
 Students may be asked to purchase classroom supplies and materials for use in class.